CLV Sports Betting Calculator

 Benefits of using a calculator include:

-• Saving time when analyzing multiple bets.
+- Saving time when analyzing multiple bets.

-• Identifying trends in your betting performance.
+- Identifying trends in your betting performance.

-• Helping you spot major mistakes in your strategies.
+- Helping you spot major mistakes in your strategies.

-Advantages of CLV in betting
+Advantages of CLV

 Relation Between CLV and Value Betting (+EV)

-CLV (Closing Line Value) and value betting are closely related concepts that reinforce each other in sports betting strategies.
+This metric and value betting are closely related concepts that reinforce each other in sports betting strategies.
 Here’s how they connect:

 1. Comparison of definitions

-• Value Betting: Involves placing bets where the odds imply a lower probability of an outcome than the market average or the pricing from sharp bookmakers.
+- Value Betting: Involves placing bets where the odds imply a lower probability of an outcome than the market average or the pricing from sharp bookmakers.
 This offers a positive expected value (+EV).

-2. Positive CLV Indicates Value
+2. A favorable price movement Indicates Value

-• Example: If you bet at odds of 2.50, and the closing odds are 2.00, the market determined the outcome was more likely than initially priced.
+- Example: If you bet at odds of 2.50, and the closing odds are 2.00, the market determined the outcome was more likely than initially priced.
 This aligns with the core principle of value betting: finding and exploiting wrong/overpriced odds.

 3. CLV as a Benchmark for Value Betting Success